Belgian police search property of KPN's new CEO over Proximus share sale

 Leroy said it was a routine sale after Proximus reported second quarter earnings on July 31 for the quarter ended June 30.
 She said she had not decided at the time to leave Proximus, although she said she was in confidential talks with KPN and other potential employers.

+He described the incident as “unnecessary” and said it reflected poorly on Leroy’s judgment and KPN’s vetting process.

+“She should have taken into account (selling shares) might have been too sensitive” given that the talks were not publicly known, he said.
+For KPN “it brings home the point that you need to do due diligence,” even if they were eager to hire Leroy quickly.
+KPN’s supervisory chairman had been unaware of the share sale until it emerged in the Belgian media.

-KPN has trumpeted Leroy’s appointment, after she had been seen as a leading candidate for top jobs at much bigger firms.
-Leroy, 54, rose the ranks at Unilever for two decades before moving to Proximus in 2011 and becoming CEO there in 2014.
+KPN had trumpeted Leroy’s appointment, as she had been seen as a leading candidate for top jobs at bigger firms.
+Leroy, 54, rose through the ranks at Unilever for two decades before moving to Proximus in 2011 and becoming CEO there in 2014.

 When her new appointment was announced, KPN Chairman Duco Sickinghe said Leroy was “dynamic, client-focused, and with a wealth of experience in the telecom sector”.